 A glass of orange juice feels like a great way to start your day.
 Packing in those vitamins and antioxidants, you probably feel especially healthy.
 But if you’re wary about the amount of sugar in the drink, you may well find reasons to cut your intake or change the kind of juice you drink.

 A 248 g Glass Of Unsweetened Orange Juice Has 20.83 g Sugar

 So how much sugar is there in a glass of orange juice?
 The answer isn’t as straightforward as you may think.
 The quantity of sugar in a glass of orange juice can vary greatly depending on whether you’re having it fresh squeezed with no sugar added in, or sweetened, or packaged with or without sugar.

-A single cup of about 248 gm of unsweetened orange juice even though it may not have any added sugars already contains natural sugars.
-And you’re likely to get, on an average, about 20.83 gm of sugar in this serving size.1 A similar-sized serving of canned unsweetened orange juice has 21.81 gm of sugar.2 Some organic orange juice brands listed on the USDA database had as much as 41.67 gm of sugar in a 100 ml serving3, others had 33.8 gm in a 100 gm serving4
+A single cup of about 248 g of unsweetened orange juice even though it may not have any added sugars already contains natural sugars.
+And you’re likely to get, on an average, about 20.83 g of sugar in this serving size.2

 Here are some tips to make sure you don’t overdo the sugar with your next glass of orange juice.

 - Stick to fresh squeezed orange juice.
 Better yet, have a nice juicy orange as a fruit instead.
 The pith and fiber in it is good for you too!

 - If possible make your own, so you know nothing extra (especially sugar) has been added.

 - If you’re buying canned or packaged orange juice, always read the label to check how much sugar it contains.